 We posit that a breakthrough capability is distinguished not by deterministic responses to scale, but by \textit{multimodal} random variation.
 In other words, independent training runs cluster in their performance metrics.
 This observation is undocumented because scaling laws usually plot a single training run at each scale, rarely testing multiple seeds.
 Although random variation may be benign when model performance is measured in-distribution~\citep{jordanvariance}, previous work suggests that out-of-distribution performance may vary widely across training runs~\citep{zhoualgorithms, zhou2024transformers,qin2024itree,juneja_linear_2023,li2025interpretationpredictbehaviorunseen}, even at larger scales~\citep{madaan2024quantifying}.

-By connecting breakthrough scaling with random variation, we challenge the narratives of both the emergence and mirage camps.
-First, our results \textit{contest the position of the mirage or ``loss-to-downstream'' camp}, which claims that effects of scale are predictable and that continuous metrics will smooth out apparently discrete concept learning.
-We discover clustered multimodal distributions of capabilities, confirming that models unpredictably learn critical discrete concepts---and these concepts are observable even using continuous loss metrics.
-Furthermore, we \textit{complicate the narrative of the competing emergence camp}, which often treats specific model sizes as distinct in their capacity.
+By connecting breakthrough scaling with random variation, we challenge the narratives of both the \textit{emergence} and \textit{mirage} camps.
+First, our results \textit{contest the position of the mirage or ``loss-to-downstream'' camp}: that effects of scale are predictable and that continuous metrics will smooth out apparent breakthroughs.
+We discover clustered multimodal distributions of capabilities, confirming that models unpredictably learn critical discrete concepts---and these clusters are observable even using continuous loss metrics.
+Furthermore, we \textit{complicate the rival narrative of the emergence camp}, which often treats specific model sizes as distinct in their capacity.
 While we confirm that algorithms require some minimum model capacity, that capacity may not be the enormous scale at which emergence is observed.
-Instead, \textit{discontinuous} performance jumps are sampled from a \textit{continuously} changing multimodal distribution, where the ``success'' component ultimately dominates at larger scales.
+Instead, \textit{discontinuous} performance jumps are sampled from a \textit{continuously} changing multimodal distribution, where the ``success'' mode ultimately dominates at larger scales.
 To extrapolate downstream metrics to large scales, we must predict the likelihood of successful emergence as well as the performance of a successful run.

 Since training numerous seeds is prohibitively expensive at large scales, we study partially reinitialized LLMs and toy models.
 Whereas prior work reports summary statistics across only a few training runs, we characterize the full multimodal performance distribution.
 We find: